vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 to the latest time I need to get into bed.
 However, it should generally be set to earlier, to account for the possibility of feeling sleepy earlier.
-As a general rule of thumb, if I don't have a sleep backlog, making sure that it's at least 9.5 hours prior to my natural waking-up time is wise.
+As a general rule of thumb, if I don't have a sleep backlog, making sure that it's at least 8 hours 45 minutes prior to my natural waking-up time is wise.
 However, if I have a sleep backlog, I should add in approximately the number of hours of sleep backlog I estimate, with relevant adjustments.

 For instance, in the worked example in [When to get into bed](#when-to-get-into-bed), I said that my natural waking-up time these days is 8 AM.
-Based on this, my 1-hour-notice-to-sleep time should be set at 10:30 PM.
+Based on this, my 1-hour-notice-to-sleep time should be set at 11:15 PM.

 #### What I should have completed by the 1-hour-notice-to-sleep time